ChrisQlasty/RideTheLamps/README.md

 # RideTheLamps

-This is a code of PC C# app, which intercepts output from the touchless gesture sensor, interprets it and sends appropriate commands to Philips Hue bridge to change lights in your surrounding.
+This is a code of PC C# app, which intercepts output dataframes from the touchless gesture sensor, interprets them and sends appropriate commands to Philips Hue bridge to change lights in the surrounding.

-The output of the gesture sensor contains 4 fields: hand pose code, performed gesture code, hand position in _x_ axis, hand position in _y_ axis (both numbers expressed in percentages).
+The output dataframe of the gesture sensor contains 4 fields: code of recognized hand pose, performed gesture code (or 'emp' if no gesture was observed), hand position in _x_ axis and hand position in _y_ axis in relation to the sensor (both numbers expressed in percentages).

 ## Overview
 Optical gesture sensor sends information about recognized hand pose/gesture via UART interface.
-In this implementation the hand pose classification relies on a feedforward neural network based gesture recognition system [[1]](https://ieeexplore.ieee.org/abstract/document/8004989/).
-Ride the Lamps app opens appropriate serial port on the PC and listens for incoming packages.
-If recognized commands come, it sends appropriate requests to a Philips HUE bridge utilizing dedicated REST queries.
-As a result, control of light sources is taken.
+In this implementation the hand pose classification relies on a 2-layer feedforward neural network based gesture recognition system [[1]](https://ieeexplore.ieee.org/abstract/document/8004989/).
+After pressing 'Start' button on the GUI Ride the Lamps app opens appropriate serial port on the PC and listens for incoming dataframes.
+If codes of handled gestures are noticed, it sends appropriate requests to a Philips HUE bridge utilizing dedicated REST queries.
+As a result, control of compatible light sources is taken.
+In this study, two bulbs lighting system along with one gesture-sensor-based switch were mounted within a plasterboard wall (bottom right corner of the image).
 ![Overview image](./sources/schemeRtL.png)
-With discrete static gestures active lamp source selection is done - e.g. single finger selects right lamp, two fingers select second lamp.
-Discrete dynamic gestures (hand swipes) can turn on/off active lamp depending on the direction of performed movement. </br>
+With discrete static gestures active lamp selection is done - e.g. single finger selects right lamp, two fingers select second lamp.
+Discrete dynamic gestures (hand swipes) can turn on/off active lamp depending on the direction of performed movement (left/right). </br>
 With continuous gestures, e.g. by slowly moving single finger in front of the sensor, brightness of active lamp can be changed.
 </br>
-Application allows to choose between two active light selection methods (different gestures trigger other lighting system responses) and two brightness adjustment methods (by hand moving in _x_ or in _y_ axes).
+PC application allows to choose between two active lamp selection methods (different gestures trigger other lighting system responses) and two brightness adjustment methods (by hand moving in _x_ or in _y_ axes).

 ## Demo
 One of implemented light source selection methods in action is presented below.
 Selected lamp/s blink in notification and the control is taken over it.
 After that, user can e.g. turn it off/on or precisely change brightness level.
 Gesture sensor is mounted within the light switch.